hiratake26to/tgim-packager/README.md

 ## Dependencies

 - indent (C++ formatter)
-  you can chenge this from `./src/config.rb`
+  you can change this from `./src/config.rb`

 LICENSE
 -------